gantry/docs/pages/01.gantry5/04.tutorials/16.moving-between-themes/docs.md

 In Joomla, this directory is located in `/templates/THEME_NAME/custom/`.

-In the case of the configuration files - the ID number of each outline (i.e. 235) needs to match the numbers of the directories found in `custom/config`.
+In the case of moving the configuration files from one template to another - the ID number of each outline (i.e. 235) needs to match the corresponding directory number found in `custom/config`.
 The ID number can be found via your Joomla Administrator -> Extensions -> Templates (far right hand column (see Image 1 below)).
-You can match the ID numbers of the outlines by changing the names of the directories (see Image 2).
+You can match the ID numbers of these outlines by renaming the directories (see Image 2) and then moving them over.
 Also, if any of your layouts are inheriting sections / particles from one another, you will need to modify any ID number(s) that are shown in the layout.yaml file(s).

+!
+If the number of outlines in your Joomla administrator is less than the number of directories you are looking to move over, simply create a new Joomla outline(s) in your Joomla administrator and then match this new ID number(s) with the directory and then move it over.

 Please backup your website before undertaking such a change.